dev-pasa/data-structures-and-algorithms/Challenges/BinaryTreeSumOfOdds/README.md

 ![Sum of Odds Tree](/Assets/SumofOddsInTree.jpg)

 ## API
-A function was created to calculate the sum of odds in a tree
+A function was created to calculate the sum of odds in a tree.
+The test was conducted with all positive.